Face recognition – fascinating and intriguing

 Face recognition data to identify and verify

-Biometrics are used to identify and authenticate a person using a set of recognizable and verifiable data unique and specific to that person.
+Biometrics are used to identify and authenticate a person using recognizable and verifiable data unique and specific to that person.

 For more on biometrics definition, visit our web dossier on biometrics.